 IBIS contains an on-board collimated radioactive 22Na source.
-This allows regular calibration of PICsIT at both the 511 keV and 1275 keV lines (calibration to better than about 1% in 1-2 orbits).
+This allows regular calibration of PICsIT at both the 511 keV and 1275 keV lines (calibration to better than about 1% in about two orbits).
 ISGRI can also use the 511 keV line, albeit at lower efficiency.

-2.5.4 Digital Front End Electronics (DFEE) and "FIFO"
+2.5.4 Digital Front End Electronics (DFEE) and FIFO

-The DFEE is situated behind the AFEE and processes the ASICs output for the 'first-in, firstout' (FIFO) data manager.
-FIFO sorts the events from different modules according to their true arrival time in the detector plane for transmission to the DPE/HEPI (see below).
+The DFEE is situated behind the AFEE and processes the ASICs output for the First-In, First-Out (FIFO) data manager.
+FIFO sorts the events from different modules according to their true arrival time in the detector plane for transmission to the DPE/HEPI (see next section).
 The DFEE also monitors the FIFO and instructs it when to send data to the DPE.